Capri Blue Aloha Orchid Lotion Review

 Review

-Quite moisturizing: Capri Blue Aloha Orchid Lotion has a moisturizing rating of 5.8 out of 10.
+According to CreamScan analysis, Capri Blue Aloha Orchid Lotion is quite moisturizing, with a moisturizing rating of 5.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 3.3 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%), and a very high occlusivity of 8.2 out of 10, mainly due to the significant content of Cocos Nucifera (Coconut) Oil (est. ≈9.0%) and Caprylic/Capric Triglyceride (est. ≈6.0%).